Georgia Child Molestation Charges

 In child molestation cases, psychosexual and risk assessments and evaluations are usually required pursuant to court order while on probation, along with other terms and conditions especially developed for sex offender cases.
 Additionally, if you are sentenced to any time in custody, the Dept. of Corrections will provide sex offender treatment.

 Along with a psychosexual assessment, in Georgia, the Sexual Offender Registration Review Board evaluates all cases for purposes of risk assessment classification once a final plea or disposition is entered.
 This review will, along other things, determine the registration requirements for someone classified as a sex offender and put on the registry in Georgia.
+It can be many years after your sentence before you are classified (leveled) in Georgia.

 Where does my defense of these charges begin?